Click on images to see larger view

 Flea beetle damage to tomato leaves

 Root maggots, Delia radicum, tunnel into the roots of young seedlings and transplants, causing plants to yellow, wilt and die.
 These pests have several generations per year although their damage is at its worst during a cold, wet spring.
 Row covers may be set up in mid-May to prevent the adult fly laying eggs.
-Remove any host plant debris in the fall to prevent the pupae from overwintering.
+Remove any host plant debris in the fall to prevent the pupae from overwintering or till the soil over to expose the pupae to the winter cold.

 Cabbage loopers, Trichoplusia ni, Cross-striped cabbageworm, Evergestis rimosalis, and Imported cabbageworms, Pieris rapae, are the larval stage of several different moths that do significant damage to cole crops.
 Row covers or the use of Bacillus thuringiensis are two options for control.
 See the fact sheet on UConn’s Integrated Pest Management site: Cole Crop Caterpillar Pests for additional information.